fhightower/fhightower.github.io/content/posts/k8s-scanner-collector.md

 kubectl logs <pod-name>
 ```

-This will show some odd traffic like a request to `/?XDEBUG_SESSION_START=phpstorm HTTP/1.1` trying to take advantage of [this](https://www.exploit-db.com/ghdb/6763) vulnerability.
+This will show some odd traffic like a request to `/?XDEBUG_SESSION_START=phpstorm` trying to take advantage of [this](https://www.exploit-db.com/ghdb/6763) vulnerability.

-Enjoy!
+Enjoy and [let me know](mailto:11floyd@proton.me) if you find anything particularly interesting!